alkeshchamnani/ScoreBoard/README.md

 Kotlins Coroutines were used asynchronous programming. <br/>

 Hilt is for Injecting Repositories into viewModel<br/>
-Retrofit was used for Networking along with OkHttp
+Retrofit was used for Networking along with OkHttp<br/>

 # Motive
-The purpose of this example is to share knowledge about (HILT)
+The purpose of this example is to share knowledge about (HILT)<br/>